-There is nothing better than learning that traffic to your ecommerce website is on the rise.
-This means that your internal linking strategy is working.
-This means that all the time you’ve spent on social media is finally paying off.
-You get the point; it’s a great feeling!
+There is nothing better than learning that traffic to your eCommerce website is on the rise.
+This means all the time you invested in increasing your site awareness is paying off!
+It’s a great feeling!

-While more traffic puts you in position to boost sales and revenue, it’s not guaranteed.
+While more traffic puts you in position to boost sales and revenue, these benefits aren’t guaranteed.
 Here’s why: you never know if all those new visitors will convert into customers.

 - Increase conversion rate